tayfunaksay/education_erp/replit.md

 ### Known Issues

-1. **Mail Health Check**: The `/actuator/health` endpoint shows "DOWN" because email credentials are not configured.
-This doesn't affect the application's core functionality.

-2. **Flyway Migrations**: Some entity tables are created by Hibernate (`update` mode) rather than Flyway migrations.
+1. **Flyway Migrations**: Some entity tables are created by Hibernate (`update` mode) rather than Flyway migrations.
 For production deployment, create proper migration files for:
    - curricula
    - enrollments
    - product_packages